 Tuition and fees may vary depending on program, course level, location, and more.

-UTPB’s tuition and fees change based on: B Academic program for both full and part-time students Course load for full-time students Course level for full-time students
+UTPB’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for full-time students •Course level for full-time students

 The average financial aid package for a full-time, first-year student is around $12,969 a year.
-Around 43 percent of UTPB undergrads take out student loans to cover any remaining costs.
+Around 43% of UTPB undergrads take out student loans to cover any remaining costs.
 UTPB graduates who have student loans graduate with an average of $21,188 of student loan debt.

 The average debt for each loan type varies.